Star Trek: Picard season 2: Casting

-Also in April 2021, John de Lancie was announced as reprising his Next Generation role of Q, an extra-dimensional being, in the season.
-To explain de Lancie's older appearance, Q initially appears the same as he did in The Next Generation (with de Lancie being digitally de-aged) before choosing to age himself to match the older Picard.
-In September, Annie Wersching was revealed to be cast in the recurring role of the Borg Queen, taking over from Alice Krige who portrayed the character in the film Star Trek: First Contact (1996) as well as the Voyager series finale.
+Also in April 2021, John de Lancie was announced to be reprising his role as Q from The Next Generation in the season.
+To explain why Q appears much older in this season than he did in The Next Generation, the character initially appears the same as he did in that series—with de Lancie being digitally de-aged—before choosing to age himself to match the older Picard.
+In September, Annie Wersching was revealed to be cast in the recurring role of the Borg Queen, taking over from Alice Krige who portrayed the character in the film Star Trek: First Contact (1996) and the Voyager series finale.
 Susanna Thompson also portrayed the character in several episodes of Voyager.
-Wersching's first television role was as a guest star on Star Trek: Enterprise, and Goldsman considered bringing this "full circle" by having this version of the Borg Queen be the same character.
+Wersching's first television role was as a guest star on Star Trek: Enterprise, and Goldsman considered bringing this "full circle" by having this version of the Borg Queen be the same character, but this idea did not make it to the screen.
 Later in the season, the Borg Queen enters the mind of Agnes Jurati and becomes a new Queen that Alison Pill portrays.
-The season also introduces a younger version of Guinan in 2024 who does not yet know Picard.
+Matalas revealed in January 2024 that Emily Hampshire, who starred in 12 Monkeys, was almost cast as the Borg Queen but scheduling issues prevented this.
+The season introduces a younger version of Guinan in 2024 who does not yet know Picard.
 The original version of Guinan first met Picard in 1893 during the events of the Next Generation time travel episode "Time's Arrow", but Matalas explained that these events do not happen during this season's altered timeline because the Federation does not exist.
 A long-time Next Generation fan, guest star Ito Aghayere revisited Goldberg's episodes and studied her mannerisms.
 She intended for her version to start as more aggressive and grow into Goldberg's calmer performance.

-With the season delving further into Picard's family, his mother Yvette appears several times via flashbacks.
-The character was portrayed as an old woman by Herta Ware in the Next Generation episode "Where No One Has Gone Before", but a younger version is portrayed by Madeline Wise in this season, in which she is shown to have struggled with mental health issues and died by suicide when Picard was a child.
-Picard explains that he has been suppressing this memory all of his life and Ware's older version of the character was a vision that he had imagined of his mother getting to live a long life.
-James Callis, who had a recurring role in 12 Monkeys, appears as Picard's father Maurice (who was portrayed by Clive Church in The Next Generation).
+With the season delving further into Picard's family, his mother Yvette appears several times via flashbacks portrayed by Madeline Wise.
+The character was portrayed as an old woman by Herta Ware in the Next Generation episode "Where No One Has Gone Before", but the flashbacks in this season show her to have struggled with mental health issues and died by suicide when Picard was a child.
+To explain Ware's appearance as an older version of the character, Picard says he has been suppressing the memory of his mother's death and has had visions of her getting to live a long life.
+James Callis, who had a recurring role in 12 Monkeys, appears as Picard's father Maurice.
+The character was portrayed by Clive Church in The Next Generation.
 A new member of the family, Renée Picard, plays a key role in the season's 2024 events, portrayed by Penelope Mitchell.